Lexington SC: Lexington SC Stadium (2024–present)

+Toyota Stadium (2023–24)

-Originally, the team had plans for a downtown stadium as a part of the Lexington Center Corporation's High Street Development Project.
+Lexington SC played at Toyota Stadium at Georgetown College for their inaugural season and a portion of their second season.Proposed downtown stadiumOriginally, the team had plans for a downtown stadium as a part of the Lexington Center Corporation's High Street Development Project.
 The stadium's design was being directed by architecture firm Gensler.
 The firm is perhaps best known for designing Shanghai Tower, currently the world's third-tallest building by height.
-The firm is also responsible for designing several other sporting-specific stadiums and entertainment facilities including Milwaukee Bucks Entertainment Blocks (Milwaukee Bucks), the Banc of California Stadium (Los Angeles Football Club), Q2 Stadium (Austin FC), and BMO Field, Canada's first soccer-specific stadium (Toronto Football Club).
+The firm is also responsible for designing several other sporting-specific stadiums and entertainment facilities including Milwaukee Bucks Entertainment Blocks (Milwaukee Bucks), BMO Stadium (Los Angeles FC), Q2 Stadium (Austin FC), and BMO Field, Canada's first soccer-specific stadium (Toronto FC).

-The proposed location for the facility was in the heart of downtown, directly across the street from Central Bank Center and Rupp Arena, a multi-purpose venue which hosts the UK Wildcats men's basketball team, concerts, conventions, and shows.
-The team has since withdrawn this proposal and that site will be used for mixed use development instead.
-Plans for a new stadium site are finalized now in a separate location.
+The proposed location for the facility was in the heart of downtown, directly across the street from Central Bank Center and Rupp Arena, a multi-purpose venue which hosts the Kentucky Wildcats men's basketball team, concerts, conventions, and shows.
+The team has since withdrawn this proposal and that site will be used for mixed-use development instead.

 Academy

 On the same day the club revealed its branding, Lexington SC also announced that two local youth soccer clubs, Lexington F.C. and Commonwealth Soccer Club, would merge to form Lexington SC Academy.
-In April 2022, Lexington SC announced that it will join the Girls Academy League to add a girls’ youth program in Fall 2022.
+In April 2022, Lexington SC announced that it will join the Girls Academy League to add a girls' youth program in Fall 2022.
 The following week, the club announced its participation in the USL Academy as part of its pathway-to-pro development model for youth.
 Their teams play in leagues like Kentucky Premier League (KPL), Kentucky Select Soccer League (KSSL), Great Lakes Conference (GLC), Girls Academy (GA), and more.

+On February 28, 2025, it was announced that the U-13-19 top boys teams would join MLS NEXT's new competition tier operated by the National Academy League competing in the Great Lakes Division.